 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This provides superior protection for plants in transit for up to 12 days.

 Upon Receipt Of Your Plants

-White Oak Seedlings are known for their shade
+White Oak Seedlings are known for their Shade Production

 Likewise, this tree is in no hurry to sprout up.
-Most White Oak's grow less than one foot a year, but once they hit maturity, these big beautiful trees can live for hundreds of years.
+Most White Oak's grow less than one foot a year, but these big beautiful trees can live for hundreds of years once they hit maturity.
 Not only is the White Oak known for its shade, but it also has its unique beauty.
-In the springtime, these trees can sprout beautiful flowers, and in the autumn the leaves turn a vibrant hue of red that cannot be found on any other tree.
+In the springtime, these trees can sprout beautiful flowers, and in the autumn, the leaves turn a vibrant hue of red that you cannot find on any other tree.

 White Oak Seedlings have been around for centuries, giving beauty, providing shade, and providing food for those animals that enjoy it.

 White Oak Seedlings Ships as Bare Root W